MySQL Transactions - the physical side

 Also, during checkpointing, one Double Write Buffer worth of pages gets written out in a single sync operation, so we do see a far better page/sync and MB/sync ratio than in this test setup.

-And there follows again an update of the metadata and a write to the actual tablespace:
+And there follows again an update of the metadata, and the write back to the actual tablespace:

 Writing really a lot of data